Leadwerks/Documentation/2dspace.md

 5.0
 ```

-On a number line, the first few steps would look like this:
+On a number line, the first few steps would look like the image below.
+Notice how each step is half the size of the previous one:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/numberline1-5_lerp.png?raw=true)